List Pods

 Examples

-instapod pods create api --preset nodejs --plan developer
+instapods pods create api -p nodejs --plan build

 Get Pod Details

-Shows all pod information including status, IP, domain, resources, and creation time.
+Shows all pod information including status, IP, domain, resources, server, and creation time.

 Start / Stop / Restart